Running ROS on multiple machines

 configuration

-On the robot and laptop devices open the .bashrc
+On both the robot and laptop devices open the .bashrc

 file, and make the following configuration: